jdyeakel/jdyeakel.github.io/teaching/ecology/syllabus.md

         * ***Grading***: Your final grade will be based on the following: lecture attendance: 10%; discussion section participation & activities: 25%; homework: 20%; midterms: 30% (three, 10% each); and comprehensive final exam: 15%.
         * Grades will be given using the approximate framework: A: 90 - 100%, B: 80 - 90%, C: 70 - 80%, D: 60 - 70%, F: < 60%.
 This framework is subject to change given the distribution of the final grades.
         * Late assignments (e.g., homework) will not be accepted.

++ **Artificial Intelligence Policy**
+    * It is a violation of university policy to misrepresent work that you submit or exchange with your instructor by characterizing it as your own, such as submitting responses to assignments that do not acknowledge the use of generative AI tools.
+Do no use generative AI to complete assignment tasks unless otherwise instructed.
+Generative AI may be used to explore/advance understanding in subject material, but will not be used to directly assist in required assignments (again - unless otherwise specified).
+Please feel free to reach out to me with any questions you may have about the use of generative AI tools before submitting any content that has been substantially informed by these tools.
+    * Use of AI that violates the terms above will result in a zero for the assignment, and the violator may be subject to academic discipline.